sentinel-official/sentinel/README.md

 #1 Service Block
 -
-This are the root blocks from which service registration blocks are generated.
+These are the root blocks from which service registration blocks are generated.
 These are sentinel node created blocks.

 #2 Service Registration Block (created by Consumers)